mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 ## Where this is going

-The bigger picture I'm working toward is a canonical definition of the dataframe.
+What I'm working toward is a canonical definition of the dataframe.
 Petersohn et al. made the best attempt I've seen with their data model and algebra.
-Category theory adds algebraic structure on top: three migration functors composed via adjunctions for schema-changing operations, and topos-theoretic machinery for set-theoretic reasoning within a schema.
-Together, these cover the relational core of the dataframe algebra.
+Category theory adds structure on top: three migration functors for schema-changing operations, and topos structure for set-theoretic reasoning within a schema.
+Together, these cover the relational core.

 That's what I wanted when I started the library.
 A small set of operations grounded in theory, with the compiler verifying every step.
 This post covers the relational operators, the ones dataframes share with SQL.
-The dataframe-specific operators (TRANSPOSE, TOLABELS, FROMLABELS) and the symmetry between rows and columns that makes dataframes different from relational tables deserve their own algebraic treatment.
-But for the relational core, the two-layer categorical picture of migration functors and topos structure feels solid.
+The dataframe-specific operators (TRANSPOSE, TOLABELS, FROMLABELS) and the symmetry between rows and columns deserve their own treatment.
+But for the relational core, the two-layer picture works.

 If any of this sounds interesting: Fong and Spivak's [*Seven Sketches in Compositionality*](https://arxiv.org/abs/1803.05316) is written for non-mathematicians and builds from first principles.
 Chapter 3 covers databases and the Δ/Σ/Π migration functors.
-Petersohn et al.'s [*Towards Scalable Dataframe Systems*](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-198.html) covers the algebra, the data model, and what people actually do in those 1 million notebooks.
+Petersohn et al.'s [*Towards Scalable Dataframe Systems*](https://arxiv.org/abs/2001.00888) covers the algebra, the data model, and what people actually do in those 1 million notebooks.
 Both are worth your time.

-The dataframe library is [on GitHub](https://github.com/mchav/dataframe).
+The dataframe library is [on GitHub](https://github.com/DataHaskell/dataframe).
 The typed API lives in `DataFrame.Typed`.
 I'd love to hear what you build with it.